jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We weren't the first species to live on Earth and probably won't be the last.
 Life has survived billions of years without depending on any species.
 There's nothing special about any creature.
 We each survive and thrive according to the same laws of evolution.

 Life needs evolution because the Universe is a hostile place.
 It's constantly changing as mountains fall apart, volcanoes erupt, stars emit radiation, heat is lost, waves wash away shorelines, and endless more things transform our planet.
-To respond to the changing environment, Life must evolve a stream of new species that can harvest enough energy to procreate.
+To respond to a changing environment, Life must evolve a stream of new species that can harvest enough energy to procreate.

 Those who survive do so because their combination of attributes gives them an edge.
-But, as the Universe inevitably changes, some traits lose their advantage.
+But, as the planet inevitably changes, some traits lose their advantage.
 Thus, while evolution is a constant race to harvest resources more efficiently, no species ever knows if their list of adaptions is good enough to overcome the problems of a changing environment.
 That's why pain hurts so much; it's Life's way of telling individuals to change their behavior and try something else before it's too late.

 Evolution has these laws: